 One of the best songs has to be his greatest hit right?
 Southside's lead single was breaking records right and left when it was released in 2017.
 It also became the highest-ranked country song on the pop charts since Florida Georgia Line's "Cruise."
 It was one of the biggest songs of the year and for good reason.
 It's lighthearted and catchy, and we get some prime storytelling from Hunt and his usual team of co-writers.

 5. "Break Up In A Small Town"

-His debut album was heavily inspired by his painful breakup from Hannah Lee (they're happily married now) and "Break Up In A Small Town" is a great example of one of Hunt's gifts at genre-bending.
+His debut album was heavily inspired by his painful breakup with Hannah Lee and "Break Up In A Small Town" is a great example of one of Hunt's gifts at genre-bending.
 A little R&B influence is evident in his "sing-talking" moments and Hunt proves he's quite the wordsmith.
 The song peaked at number two on the country charts.

 4. "Take Your Time"

 Hunt's second number one hit on the charts from Montevallo really sealed his popularity with pop and country audiences.
 Though the modern love song has straightforward lyrics, the music video covered the horrors of domestic violence.
 The song also earned Hunt an ACM Award nomination for Single of the Year in 2015.